 Clear Your Carpet

 Before you really get to targeting those fleas in your carpet directly, your first going to want to set the stage for battle.
 Start by picking up anything off of your carpet and clearing the area.
 Anything that has been on the carpet should be thrown in the washer and dryer on high heat, which will immediately kill the fleas that may be hiding.
+Concentrate your efforts on areas where your pets rest, such as under furniture, pets beds, etc. Doing theses steps will help you have a more successful flea treatment, before you treat your home for fleas.

 You upholstery should be vacuumed and cleaned up as well, even steam treated if you want to go the extra mile.
 Again the high temperatures of a steamer will neutralize any fleas on your furniture.